Custom Build Mortgage FAQs

 When your custom build is complete, you will be able to move onto one of your lender's standard mortgage rates which will reduce your interest rate.
 If you have been on an interest only basis during your build, you will also move to a repayment mortgage.

 The short answer is no. Custom build mortgages are specialist mortgages and your stage payments need to be tailored to suit your individual circumstances and project.
 BuildStore has by far the widest selection of mortgages for custom build and will ensure that you have the right funds, throughout your project.
-The majority of our lenders are building societies with the exception of Virgin Money, the first major bank to enter this market, exclusively through BuildStore.
+All of our lenders are building societies, who true to their roots are keen to help you design and build your own home.

 You should allow around 6 weeks for approval of your custom build mortgage.
 This may be vary depending on circumstances so it could be quicker or it may be a little longer.
 Our in-house team of skilled underwriters will guide and support you through the mortgage approval process, talking you through each step and clarifying anything you may be unsure of.
 We'll collate and thoroughly assess your application before we send it off to the mortgage lender, pre-empting any questions we think they may have, to ensure you receive a speedy mortgage offer.